 Lung cancer accounts for about 20 percent of all cancer deaths, more than any other cancer in the United States.
 More people die of lung cancer each year than of colon, breast, and prostate cancers combined.

 Although men are more likely to die of lung cancer, there are slightly more cases among women.
 Smoking is the main cause.

 There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer.

 When you have a biopsy, removal of tissue from your lung, a pathologist uses a microscope to look at the cancer cells to establish which type of cancer you have.

-There are two main types of lung cancer grow and spread in different ways.
-Therefore, they are treated differently.
+The two types of lung cancer grow and spread in different ways and are treated differently.
 Non-small cell lung cancer usually grows and spreads more slowly than small cell lung cancer.